muhamadridhomm/portfolio-projects/index.md

 # Portfolio Projects
 {: .fs-9 }

-This here is a collection of my portfolio projects, take a look at the sidebar or you can check the link and overview below.
+This here is a collection of my portfolio projects, take a look at the sidebar or the overview below.
 {: .fs-6 .fw-300 }

-[View it on GitHub.io](https://muhamadridhomm.github.io/portfolio-projects/){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---